huggingface/datasets/datasets/covid_qa/README.md

 ### Languages

-The text in the dataset is in English
+The text in the dataset is in English.

 ## Dataset Structure

 ### Data Instances

 **What do the instances that comprise the dataset represent?**
-Each represents a survey question from Family Feud game and reported answer clusters
+Each represents a question, a context (document passage from the CORD19 dataset) and an answer.

 **How many instances are there in total?**
 2019 instances